ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/adversaries/crud/retrieve.rst

         print('Error: {0}'.format(e))
         sys.exit(1)

-    # iterate through the retrieved Adversaries (in this case there should only be one) and print its properties
+    # iterate through the retrieved Adversary (in this case there should only be one) and print its properties
     for adversary in adversaries:
         print(adversary.id)
         print(adversary.name)